-Not only does your sofa have to fit your desired space perfectly, but it’s also got to get through the door- and possibly up stairs and round tight corners first.
-We’ve probably all fallen fail to online shopping and bought something that has turned up far bigger or smaller than we expected.
-While this can make for an amusing anecdote, it can also cause a lot of stress and cost us some hard-earned money when it comes to pieces of furniture.
+Not only does your sofa have to fit your desired space perfectly, but it's also got to get through the door - and possibly up the stairs and round tight corners first.
+The last thing you want to do is order a sofa online and have it turn up far bigger or smaller than you expected.
+This might make an amusing anecdote one day, but it will cause us a lot of stress in the meantime, not to mention some precious money.

 How to measure for a sofa